Nixon Peabody: History

-Awards and rankings

-Nationally, the firm is ranked by U.S. News & World Report in the first tier in such categories as Commercial Litigation, Corporate Law, Employment Law – Management, Franchise Law, Health Care Law, Labor Law – Management, Litigation - First Amendment, Litigation - Labor & Employment, Mass Tort Litigation / Class Actions – Defendants, Public Finance Law, Real Estate Law, Tax Law, and Trusts & Estates Law.
-In 2008, Fortune Magazine named Nixon Peabody one of the 100 best companies to work for.

-Best Lawyers and U.S. News & World Report named Nixon Peabody as the 2015-2016 "Law Firm of the Year" for Health Care Law, and the 2011-2012 "Law Firm of the Year" for Franchise Law.
-Dow Jones Private Equity Analyst ranked the firm 3rd nationally for the number of private equity and venture capital funds that had a final close in 2011 (387) and 17th for the number of private equity and venture capital deals negotiated and closed that year (205).
-In 2011, The Bond Buyer recognized the Commonwealth of Massachusetts billion-dollar accelerated bridge program as both Northeast Regional Deal of the Year and the 2011 Deal of the Year.

-In 2015 Nixon Peabody received its tenth consecutive 100% ranking by the Human Rights Campaign's (HRC) Corporate Equality Index on lesbian, gay, bisexual, and transgender (LGBT) equality in corporate America.
-Nixon Peabody was named to the HRC's 2012 "Best Places to Work for (LGBT) Equality" list.

 Pro bono

 In 2011, Nixon Peabody attorneys spent an average of 56 hours on pro bono matters, or 3.7% of their billable hours.
 The firm as a whole contributed 37,539 hours to pro bono work.
 The firm "targets 3% of billable hours annually for pro bono work."

 Nixon Peabody has worked on behalf of a wide range of pro bono clients, including microfinance work veterans' affairs, asylum and immigration cases, domestic violence matters and with various legal aid organizations on a wide range of matters, in some cases as part of a corporate partnership (the firm's Albany office partners with General Electric's Global Research division on community pro bono matters).

 In 2009, the Manchester office launched the Nixon Peabody Domestic Protection Team, aimed at assisting victims of domestic violence.
 In 2012, Nixon Peabody partners co-authored the amicus brief by the New York State Bar Association in Fisher v.
-University of Texas, et al. The NYSBA brief argues that the government has a compelling interest in promoting diversity in the legal profession, something that cannot happen without meaningful diversity in the undergraduate pipeline.
+University of Texas, et al. The NYSBA brief argues that the government has a compelling interest in promoting diversity in the legal profession, which cannot happen without meaningful diversity in the undergraduate pipeline.

 Nixon Peabody members have mentored students in Providence, Rhode Island, under a YMCA program called Championing Our Students.

-The firm was ranked 46 out of 200 in the 2012 American Lawyer Pro Bono Survey.